How to deal with debt

 Read more about financial counselling on the National Debt Helpline website.

-Many businesses like banks, credit unions, electricity and other service providers have hardship teams.
-They may be able to suspend, reduce or waive debt repayments depending on your situation.
+Many businesses like banks, electricity and other service providers have hardship teams.
+They may be able to delay, reduce or waive debt repayments depending on your situation.

 Ask your free financial counsellor to talk to hardship teams for you.
 They can often get better results if they negotiate for you.